gregcotten/glamour/README.md

 ## Usage

-For the moment just run:
+For the moment just setup glamour_config.yml and run:

 	python glamour.py